 Sample Rate Converter Online

-Convert Sample Rate in 3 Steps
+How to Convert Audio Sample Rate

-Upload Your Audio
+Drop Your Audio

 Pick a Target Rate

 Tap 8, 16, 22.05, 44.1, or 48 kHz.
-The preset matching your source is disabled automatically.
+The preset your file is already at is disabled — nothing to convert there.

 Convert & Download